18.104.22.168 General provisions for assessing the principal home

 The income support recipient's principal home, including adjacent land (1.1.A.58), is an exempt asset no matter what its value.
-Even when an income support recipient is NOT living in their principal home, it MAY be exempt for 1 or more years depending on the reason for vacating the home.
+Even when an income support recipient is NOT living in their principal home, it MAY be exempt for one or more years depending on the reason for vacating the home.

 An income support recipient's land adjacent to the principal home may be exempt under the private land use test, and from 1 January 2007, under the extended land use test, for age pensioners and CP recipients of age pension age.

-Policy reference: SS Guide 126.96.36.199 Defining the Principal Home, 188.8.131.52 Exempting the principal home - temporary vacation of property, 184.108.40.206 Exempting the principal home - care situations, 220.127.116.11 Defining land adjacent to the principal home
+Policy reference: SS Guide 126.96.36.199 Defining the principal home, 188.8.131.52 Exempting the principal home - temporary vacation of property, 184.108.40.206 Exempting the principal home - care situations, 220.127.116.11 Defining land adjacent to the principal home

 Operating a business from their principal home

 Where an income support recipient operates a business from their home, each case needs to be considered individually to decide whether the whole home property continues to be exempt.
-If part of the property is used for both business and domestic purposes, then this part of the property is part of the principal home and IS exempt.
+If part of the property is used for both business and domestic purposes, then this part of the property is part of the principal home and is exempt.

 Example: If there is a specific room in the house that is used for the business but is also used for domestic purposes, this particular room remains part of the principal home and is exempt.

 If there are distinct areas of the property used for business purposes these areas are not part of the principal home and are NOT exempt.
 A valuation of this part of the property should be obtained from a professionally qualified valuer if it appears that this may affect the income support recipient's entitlement.